 Gloria Maliarik was raised by deaf parents in the Northwest side of Chicago.
 She attended the Art Institute of Chicago and ITT Institute of Design after high school.
 For many years, she took work from advertising firms and commercial clients in art studios like The Cartoonists and the S. Frederick Anderson Studio, before forming her own independent art studio in 1956.
 Throughout her life, Maliarik’s artistic pursuits varied.
 She worked across several mediums (including wood carving and metal welding) but her work in stoneware sculptures is most well-known.
 At her home kiln, Maliarik created figurative sculptures of people and animals.

 Her husband attributed her artistic skill to her experience with deaf parents; “She learned at a young age the importance of visual communication and the impact it has on everyday life.”
 [Obituary via Chicago Tribune.]
 This influence is, perhaps, most visible in her glazed or painted stoneware sculptures.
-Each of these playful pieces, of varying size, reveal Maliark’s skillful storytelling.
+Each of these playful pieces, of varying size, reveals Maliark’s skillful storytelling.
 Capturing moments both mundane and meaningful, the charm of her work is in the expressive faces and the poses that convey movement.
 Most of Maliarik’s work is held in private collections, but pieces auctioned via Christie’s may be viewed online in four lots, including Women in Pursuits, Men in Pursuits, Body Builders and Hollywood Figures, and Groups of Couples Dancing.

 Frank Dudley (1868-1957)